DavidHala123/Aruco_ros_locator/README.md

 Keep in mind that for this project to run it is required to have openCV v4.2.0 installed on your computer.
 You can install the library from [here](https://github.com/opencv/opencv/releases/tag/4.2.0)

 Please make sure that camera input broadcasts data to '/image_raw' topic and camera calibration information to '/camera_info' topic

+## KNOWN BUGS
+1. Low framerate when marker detected
+2. Final transformation does not have the right rotation angle